mehmetakiferdem/gemstone-examples/README.md

 ##### 6. Cross compile MCU project.

-MCU project has examples that run in two R5F real-time cores and two C7x DSP cores.
+`mcu` project has examples that run in two R5F real-time cores and two C7x DSP cores.
 You don't need them if you are planning on running only Linux on your T3 Gemstone board.
 You need to fetch TI compilers and RTOS SDK if you want to compile MCU examples.
 These tools take approximately 7GB of disk space.